Weyerhaeuser Company Declares Dividend on Common Shares

 In fourth quarter 2020, Weyerhaeuser implemented a "base plus variable supplemental" dividend framework.
-Under this framework, the company expects to supplement its quarterly base cash dividend, as appropriate, with a variable return of cash to achieve a targeted total annual return to shareholders of 75 to 80 percent of annual Adjusted Funds Available for Distribution (Adjusted FAD).
-Weyerhaeuser expects this variable return of cash will occur primarily through a supplemental cash dividend, which will normally be declared and paid annually in the first quarter.
-The company continues to expect it will declare and pay a supplemental dividend in the first quarter 2022.
+Under this framework, the company expects to supplement its quarterly base cash dividend, as appropriate, with an additional return of variable cash to achieve a targeted total annual return to shareholders of 75 to 80 percent of annual Adjusted Funds Available for Distribution (Adjusted FAD).
+The company has the flexibility in its capital allocation framework to return this additional cash either in the form of a supplemental dividend, which will, in general, be declared and paid annually in the first quarter based on prior year financial results, or through a combination of supplemental dividend and opportunistic share repurchase.

 Adjusted FAD, a non-GAAP measure, is defined by Weyerhaeuser as net cash from operations adjusted for capital expenditures and significant non-recurring items.

 Weyerhaeuser Company, one of the world's largest private owners of timberlands, began operations in 1900.
 We own or control approximately 11 million acres of timberlands in the U.S. and manage additional timberlands under long-term licenses in Canada.
 We manage these timberlands on a sustainable basis in compliance with internationally recognized forestry standards.
 We are also one of the largest manufacturers of wood products in North America.
 Our company is a real estate investment trust.
-In 2020, we generated $7.5 billion in net sales and employed approximately 9,400 people who serve customers worldwide.
-We are listed on the Dow Jones Sustainability North America Index.
+In 2021, we generated $10.2 billion in net sales and employed approximately 9,200 people who serve customers worldwide.
 Our common stock trades on the New York Stock Exchange under the symbol WY.
 Learn more at www.weyerhaeuser.com.

 This news release contains statements within the meaning of the Private Securities Litigation Reform Act of 1995 concerning the company's expectations about the amount, timing and occurrence of future quarterly and supplemental cash dividends as well as the company's dividend framework.
-Forward-looking statements are generally identified by words such as "expect," "targeted," and "will," and similar words and expressions referencing future events or future dates.
+Forward-looking statements are generally identified by words such as "expects," "targeted," "will," and similar words and expressions referencing future events.
 Forward-looking statements are based on our current expectations and assumptions, the accuracy of which are subject to a number of risks and uncertainties that could cause actual results to differ materially from those described in the forward-looking statements.
-These risks and uncertainties include, but are not limited to, those identified in our 2020 Annual Report on Form 10-K, as well as those set forth from time to time in our other public statements, reports, registration statements, prospectuses, information statements and other filings with the SEC.
+These risks and uncertainties include, but are not limited to, those identified in our 2021 Annual Report on Form 10-K, as well as those set forth from time to time in our other public statements, reports, registration statements, prospectuses, information statements and other filings with the SEC.